Public.Resource.Org: American Society for Testing and Materials et al. v. Public.Resource.Org

 In 2013, Public.Resource.Org was sued by the American Society for Testing and Materials, the National Fire Protection Association, and the American Society of Heating, Refrigerating and Air Conditioning Engineers for scanning and making available building codes and fire codes which these organizations consider their copyrighted property.
 The case was heard in the District Court of the District of Columbia, with Judge Tanya S. Chutkan presiding.
 Chutkan ruled against Public.Resource.Org and ordered Malamud to delete all the standards from the Internet.
 Public.Resource.Org appealed the case to the D.C.
 Circuit.
 A number of library and public interest associations weighed in supporting the position of Public.Resource.Org.
 In 2018, the D.C.
 Circuit reversed and remanded the decision, holding that the fair use doctrines had been improperly applied.
 In March 2022 Chutkan issued an opinion that would allow Public.Resource.Org to reproduce 184 standards under fair use, partially reproduce 1 standard, and deny reproduction of 32 standards that were found to differ in substantive ways from those incorporated by law.
 ASTM et al. appealed the case to the D.C.
-Circuit.
-Final briefs are due February 2023.
+Circuit, which affirmed the trial court decision.